bssilva06/comic-portfolio/public/images/README.md

 - **`/gallery/`** - Gallery and archive images
 - **`/banners/`** - Hero banners, header images, and promotional graphics

-## Usage:
+## Usage in Code:

-Images in this folder can be referenced in your code using absolute paths:
+Images in this folder are referenced using absolute paths:

 ```javascript
 // Example in data files